What is a research degree?

 What does a research degree involve?

 A research degree differs substantially from coursework or taught degrees.
 A research degree in Australia has little or no course work, but instead requires a research project that must make an original contribution to knowledge.
-HDR candidates are therefore required to (a) identify a problem, (b) design a research project to address this, (c) implement this project, (d) analyse the results, and (e) write up this project as a thesis, all the while ensuring they stay within their project budget.
+Research candidates are therefore required to (a) identify a problem, (b) design a research project to address this, (c) implement this project, (d) analyse the results, and (e) write up this project as a thesis, all the while ensuring they stay within their project budget.

 Along the way, they also publish their work and present at conferences.
-Many HDR candidates gain additional experience through casual jobs undertaken to supplement their stipend such as teaching and assisting on other research projects.
+Many research candidates gain additional experience through casual jobs undertaken to supplement their stipend such as teaching and assisting on other research projects.

 Both PhDs and MPhils are examined by independent experts of international standing.